-Corporate clients and event organisers are welcome to reach her here.
+Corporate clients and event organisers can find out more and reach her here.

 British state secondary schools wishing to ask Shefaly to speak may wish to contact Speakers For Schools.